 The typical use of a diplexer (three port device) enables source transmitters operating on two separate frequencies to use the same antenna.
 In other applications, the diplexer allows a single antenna to transmit and receive on discreet frequencies.
 Additionally, a diplexer will provide the ability for an antenna to transmit and receive simultaneously.

-When designing and manufacturing passive broadband high frequency cascaded LC (inductor and capacitor) filters, a lot of undesirable component interactions can occur if not properly managed.
-The goal is to minimize the difference between a filter constructed with ideal components and one using commercial off-the-shelf (COTS) and custom manufactured components.
+When designing and manufacturing passive broadband high frequency cascaded LC filters (inductor and capacitor), a lot of undesirable component interactions can occur if not properly managed.
+The goal is to minimize the difference between an RF microwave filter design constructed with ideal components and one using commercial off-the-shelf (COTS) and custom manufactured components.